David Darling (businessman): Codemasters

-Darling starting writing video games on a Commodore PET with his brother, Richard, in the bedroom of their home in Vancouver, British Columbia, Canada when Darling was 11 years old.
-This continued when the brothers moved to Crewkerne, Somerset to live with their grandparents.
-They then duplicated these games themselves and sold them via small advertisements in magazines such as Popular Computing Weekly.
-Soon they were earning more money than their father, who returned to England to manage the burgeoning business.

-In 1982, when Darling was 16, they formed the company Galactic Software and supplied a succession of games to be published by Mastertronic, including The Last V8 (published under their MAD brand), one of several titles written by Darling.
+After their father bought a Commodore PET for his business, Darling and his brother starting writing video games during the weekend when Darling was 14 years old.
+In 1982, when Darling was 16, the brothers were selling games via small advertisements in magazines such as Popular Computing Weekly.
+Soon they were earning more money than their father, who helped them to manage the burgeoning business.
+They formed the company Galactic Software and supplied a succession of games to be published by Mastertronic, including The Last V8 (published under their MAD brand), one of several titles written by Darling.

 Codemasters was formed in 1986 by Darling with his brother Richard and his father Jim to publish their games themselves.
 Initially it was housed in an industrial unit in Banbury, Oxfordshire, then moved to offices converted from the stables, barns and other outbuildings at Lower Farm House, outside Southam, Warwickshire.

-Initially Codemasters concentrated on what were known as "budget" games at the £1.99 then £2.99 pricepoint for 8 bit home computers such as the Sinclair Spectrum and Commodore 64.
+In the beginning, Codemasters concentrated on "budget" games prided between £1.99 and £2.99 for 8-bit home computers such as the ZX Spectrum and Commodore 64.
 With titles such as BMX Simulator, Rock Star Ate My Hamster and Pro Skateboard Simulator.
 Codemasters developed a reputation for innovation with features such as simultaneous four player gaming.
 They also had major success with the Dizzy series of games developed by the Oliver Twins, who later went on to found Blitz Games Studios.
 Within the first year of trading Codemasters was the best selling game publisher in Britain with in excess of 27% of the total market according to the Gallup charts.

 In 1990 Darling co-developed the Game Genie, a game modification device for the Nintendo Entertainment System and other game consoles; this went on to become the 5th best selling toy in the United States of America in Christmas 1991.

 Codemasters evolved as a game developer to produce full price games across all current platforms, sold globally.
 Notable successes included the Colin McRae Rally series and Operation Flashpoint.

 The Darling brothers sold their interests in Codemasters in 2007.

 In the Queen's birthday honours in 2008, Darling was made a Commander of the Order of the British Empire (CBE) for "services to the computer games industry".